Clinical Trials 2.0: Easier, Simpler, Less Expensive!

 Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Imaging, Angiography, Nuclear Imaging

-Keywords: Myocardial Infarction, Patient Care, National Heart, Lung, and Blood Institute (U.S.), Follow-Up Studies, Semantics, Standard of Care, Drugs, Generic, Data Collection, Angioplasty, Institute of Medicine (U.S.), Electronic Health Records, Registries, Biological Markers, Coronary Angiography, Patient Selection, Selection Bias, Thrombosis, Heart Failure, National Institutes of Health (U.S.), Informed Consent, Taste
+Keywords: Myocardial Infarction, Patient Care, National Heart, Lung, and Blood Institute (U.S.), Follow-Up Studies, Semantics, Standard of Care, Drugs, Generic, Data Collection, Angioplasty, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Electronic Health Records, Registries, Biomarkers, Coronary Angiography, Patient Selection, Selection Bias, Thrombosis, Heart Failure, National Institutes of Health (U.S.), Informed Consent, Taste

 < Back to Listings